 The officer told Clemie to be careful and tell her mother if she saw anything.
 He did not buy any lemonade.

-“What a rude old man.”
-Clemie said to Hana, and for need of something to pinch, she took Hana’s slack arm between her thumb and forefinger and squeezed.
-Then she poured herself a Dixie cup full of lemonade.
-It was thin and sweet.
-Needed more of a punch.
-She ran back to her house to fetch more lemons and returned.
-She stopped in her tracks.
+“What a rude man,” Clemie said to Hana when he had left.
+Then she poured herself a Dixie cup of lemonade.
+It was thin and too sweet.
+She ran back to the house to fetch more lemons.

+As she returned, she stopped in her tracks.
 A man in a red flannel shirt was crawling out from under the table.

 “I studied painting in college.”

-He looked at her hands, sticky from the sugar she had pinched into the lemonade.
+He looked at Clemie’s hands, sticky from the sugar she had pinched into the lemonade.
 Her nails were gnawed short, just like his.
-“Look.” he said, “I’ve just gotta go to my car and pick up a dollar, and then I’ll come back here...”
+“Look,” he said, “I’m just gotta run to my car for a dollar, and then I’ll come back.”

 What was he telling her?
-His words twisted in on themselves, tying him tighter into a lie.
+His words twisted in on themselves, tying him tighter in a lie.
 She knew he was in trouble, and it was too soon to take off, anyway.
 The cops were only a few blocks away.